adnaneaabbar/Movie-Web-App-Project/README.md

-React.js Web App
-https://rapidapi.com/blog/how-to-use-imdb-api/ is the API used to seed this project with data.
+React.js Web App, https://rapidapi.com/blog/how-to-use-imdb-api/ is the API used to seed this project with data.